Specialisms

 Birds

-Daniel has carried out numerous large-scale avifauna projects across Ireland, including infrastructure projects for national roads, wind farms, and solar farms.
+As an Ornithologist, Daniel has carried out numerous large-scale avifauna projects across Ireland, including infrastructure projects for national roads, wind farms, solar farms, and other Planning Applications.

 He is experienced in avifauna species identification and classification and has routinely undertaken wintering, breeding, and passage bird surveys to inform impact assessments for numerous development types.